jssandh2/functional-data-structures/README.md

-# functional-data-structures
+# Functional_Data_Structures
-A repository containing implementations of Data Structures in a Functional style using SML
+A repository containing implementations of Data Structures in a Functional Format, using SML